OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ### Spilling results from a formula

-This script transposes the range "A1:D2" to "A4:B7" by using TRANSPOSE function.
-If the transpose results in #SPILL error, it clears the target range and applies the formula again.
+This script transposes the range "A1:D2" to "A4:B7" by using the TRANSPOSE function.
+If the transpose results in a #SPILL error, it clears the target range and applies the formula again.

 ```typescript
 function main(workbook: ExcelScript.Workbook) {